 Nowadays, people are spoilt for choice when it comes to picking out a boiler.
 The variety in housing and energy demands means that, whereas once, a ‘one-size-fits-all’ approach might’ve done the trick, these days, that no longer sticks.
 But if that’s the case, then, how many types of boiler actually are there?

 Here, we’ll take a look at each boiler type and briefly list the pros and cons of all three.
-With this understanding, we’re confident you can leave here knowing what new boiler installation you need.
+We’re confident that, with this information, you can leave here knowing what new boiler installation you need!